-Spray 3 small plastic weighing dishes with antistatic spray.
+Spray 2 small plastic weighing dishes with antistatic spray.
 Wipe excess with Kimwipes and let dry a few minutes.
 Each plastic dish that has been sprayed should be at least tripled to increase sturdiness.

-Clean a small sub sample of each cluster at a time.
-1 sprayed dish will be used for the sub sample of the cluster and 1 dish for the cleaned eggs.
-Gently tap side of dish to gather eggs, then slowly transfer eggs to second dish while removing and collecting pleopods, residue and debris in a third separate dish (Figures 17, 18 and 19).
-Repeat until no pleopods, debris and residue remain.
-Add antistatic spray to the egg dishes as necessary.
+Clean a small sub sample of each cluster at a time by gently rubbing off the eggs from the main pleopods and filaments in one of the dishes or in the original paper cup (to the person’s liking).
+Ensure that no eggs remain in the cracks of the pleopods.
+Tweezers can help dislodge stuck eggs.
+Place separated pleopods and filaments together into another dish.
+Repeat this process until most filaments are removed and no pleopods remain Add antistatic spray to the egg dishes as necessary.

 Cleaned eggs and tag can be placed into a new paper cup (Figure 20).
 Repeat with remaining 7 egg clusters.
-Weight collected residue, debris and pleopods.
+Weight collected filaments and pleopods.

 Re-dry cleaned eggs for a minimum of one hour.

-Record time of removal from oven.
+Record total weight of cleaned eggs

+Take ~0.0300g of cleaned eggs (subsample), record the weight and place in a petri dish sprayed with antistatic spray (Figure 20).

-Under a dissection microscope, count a subsample (~ 500, Figure 19) of clean eggs with probe and tally counter in a petri dish sprayed with antistatic spray (Figure 20).
-Record sub-sample weight.
-Record time.
-Return counted sample into oven.
+Under a dissection microscope, count the number of eggs in the subsample with probe and tally counter .
+Return counted subsample into the cup with the rest of the sample and return total sample into oven.

 Data fields:

+Sampler ID

+Date measured

 Survey tow ID

+Crab Number

+Time out of formalin

 Abdomen width